Redis Enterprise Overview

 7,400+ Enterprise customers | 1M+ Databases created

 Redis Enterprise is a robust in-memory database platform built by the people who develop open source Redis.
 It maintains the simplicity and high performance of Redis, while adding many enterprise-grade capabilities, such as linear scale to hundreds of millions of operations per second, Active-Active global distribution with local latency, Redis on Flash to support large datasets at the infrastructure cost of a disk-based database and 99.999% uptime based on built-in durability and single-digit-seconds failover.
 It extends the Redis functionality to support any data modeling method with modules such as RediSearch, RedisGraph, RedisJSON, RedisTimeSeries, and RedisAI, and allows operations to be executed across and between modules and core.
 All this is provided while keeping database latency under one millisecond, so your application can respond instantaneously.
+Learn how to implement the best in-memory database through Redis Enterprise.

 Best-in-class performance at scale